mchaudhary22/I2GDS2024/RNA_g2/README.md

 # RNA-seq pipeline (Matt and Abigayle)
 Contact: Matt Gilfus (marrett@vt.edu) and Abigayle Pollock (abigaylep@vt.edu)

 This repo was created through the Introduction to Genomic Data Science Class at Virginia Tech.
-For another RNAseq pipeline example, see RNA G2!
+For another RNAseq pipeline example, see RNA_g1!

 # Using this guide
 Each step in the RNAseq pipeline RNA2seq is laid out here step by step.
 Example data used for this project can be found at: **Insert link to paper here**